Early Life

 Rise to Success

-After serving in the Australian Army, Hintze began his career in finance.
-He worked for Salomon Brothers, Credit Suisse First Boston, and Goldman Sachs before founding CQS in 1999.
-CQS, a London-based hedge fund, has become a prominent player in the credit markets, managing billions in assets.
-In 2024, Hintze sold most of CQS's assets to Manulife and started a new firm called Deltroit.
+After his military service, Hintze began his career in finance.
+He worked as an electrical design engineer before moving to New York to work in financial services at Salomon Brothers.
+He also worked at Credit Suisse First Boston and Goldman Sachs.
+In 1999, he launched his own asset management firm, CQS, which has become a leading player in the credit markets.
+In 2024, he sold most of CQS's assets to the Canadian investment firm Manulife and started a new firm called Deltroit with his own capital.

 Key Business Strategies